Experienced South Carolina Birth Injury Lawyers Protecting Your Rights

 How do I pay attorney fees?

-At McGowan, Hood & Felder, LLC, we represent victims of birth injuries on a contingent fee arrangement.
+At McGowan, Hood & Felder, LLC, we represent victims of birth injuries on a contingent-fee arrangement.
 This is a contract that provides for your attorney to receive fees out of the proceeds of a settlement or verdict.
 If your case does not settle and you do not obtain a verdict after trial, you will not owe us any attorney fees.
-Contact our South Carolina injury lawyers for more information and to schedule a free consultation.